ritza-co/fusionauth-site/site/docs/v1/tech/guides/user-actions-new.md

 The last option is probably the simplest and most idiomatic way to use FusionAuth in most cases.

 ### Instantaneous Action
-An instantaneous Action instance has an Option that can be set, but no states.
-Once it is set for a User it is either remains or is removed.
+An instantaneous Action instance has an Option that can be chosen from a list, but no temporal states.
+Once you set the Action for a User it is either remains or is removed.

 ```mermaid
 flowchart LR
     Added-.->Removed
 ```

-#### Option based action
+#### Survey action
+Let's take an instantaneous Action example where a user gives feedback on their interaction with customer support, assigns a rating of high, medium, or low, and gives a comment.

 TODO
-Another example.
-How about an option that records interaction with a user and a customer service rep, assigns it an impact rating (high, medium, low) and includes a comment.

 ## What Triggers an Action & what is the sequence of events
 list of all places